PhD Studentship on the SNO+ Neutrino Experiment

 Due to the high volume of applications received, you may only hear from us if your application is successful

-For practical questions about applications and/or eligibility for funding, please contact Rebecca Foster at: [email protected]
+For practical questions about applications and/or eligibility for funding, please contact Rebecca Foster at: [Email Address Removed]

-For academic questions please contact the coordinator of EPP PhD admissions, Dr. W. Clark Griffith: [email protected]
+For academic questions please contact the coordinator of EPP PhD admissions, Dr. W. Clark Griffith: [Email Address Removed] or the supervisor of this project, Dr Dr. Lisa Falk, [Email Address Removed]

 The position will be filled as soon as a suitable candidate is found so you should apply as soon as you are able to.